-In this category, the short or full-length feature films tell the stories that are important to up-and-coming filmmakers from all around the world.
+In this section, the short or full-length feature films tell the stories that are important to up-and-coming filmmakers from all around the world.
 The films draw their inspiration from current trends in filmmaking being either poignantly funny or epic in scope.
-In this section the prizes for Best Feature Film and Best Short Film Fiction are awarded.
+In this section the prizes for Best Feature Film and Best Short Film are awarded.

-In this program section films will be shown that, next to their viewing worth, impress with excellent organization and impressive financing.
+In this programme section films will be shown that, next to their viewing worth, impress with excellent organization and impressive financing.
 Next to the filmed end product, several production documents that offer a deep insight into the film production are the basis for the decision about who can shine on the Sehsüchte canvas.
 To honor the essential and challenging creative work of the producers, this section awards the prize Best Production.

 This section of Sehsüchte features films for children from the age of six onwards and for young adults from the ages twelve and up.
 We present exciting, entertaining and unconventional short and feature film productions from different genres.
 Not only this particular target group, but people of all ages are cordially invited to join.
-However, the award winners will solely be selected by young judge.
-In this section the prize for Best Children Film and Best Youth Film will be awarded.
+However, the award winners will solely be selected by young judges.
+In this section the prize for Best Children’s Film and Best Youth Film will be awarded.

 Not as a pre-stage of the future film, but as its own piece of art – this category is all about innovative ideas brought to life by outstanding writing and narrative skills.
 Innovative stories that are brought to form through precise narrative craft have the chance to win the award Best Screenplay (German only).
 The nominated screenplays will be read out loud by professional dubbing actors at a scenic reading called “Kopfkino”.
 But also before the completion of a book, authors have the opportunity to present their ideas.
 Students can convince the jury and win the prize for Best pitch (German AND English).